 4. How can Global ARCH help you the most?

 Firstly education and training.
-I would love to learn more about CHD advocacy and information that will help me better our CHD community here in Namibia.
+I would love to learn more about congenital heart disease advocacy and information that will help me better our congenital heart disease community here in Namibia.
 I also would like to be kept up to date with new information that I will be able to share with my members.

 Currently we only have access to our Windhoek based patients, and I would love in the future for all our patients all around the country to have direct access to the information, especially those in remote areas.